Psychological safety is “a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.”

 Learning Zone.
 This is the ideal zone where teams have both high psychological safety, accountability, and motivation.
 It’s an ideal environment for learning, innovation, and growth because members feel responsible for their actions and safe enough to discuss mistakes.

-By measuring psychological safety against accountability and motivation among employees, organizations will know where they stand in the grand scheme of things.
+By measuring psychological safety against accountability and motivation among employees, organisations will know where they stand in the grand scheme of things.

 Cultivating psychological safety

-If you want to take things one step further, find out more in our article on how to cultivate psychological safety in the workplace.
+If you want to take things one step further, learn more about the four stages of psychological safety and how to level up here.